Small habits, big changes

 Here are a few takeaways from Atomic Habits that can help:

-Make it obvious.
-Keep your cues visible.
-Want to read more?
-Leave a book on your pillow.
-Want to drink more water?
-Keep your bottle where you can see it
+Make it obvious and keep your cues visible.
+If you want to read more, leave a book on your pillow.
+If you want to drink more water, keep your bottle where you can see it

 Make it satisfying.
 Add a little reward at the end.
 Checking off a habit tracker or celebrating your streak can keep you motivated